marcusoftnet/marcusoftnet.github.io/_posts/2007-12-07-vasakren-jul.md

 Tonight is the night!

 My corps is putting on our yearly Christmas Concert.
-This year i have been in charge for the planning of it and i am quite nervous.
+This year I have been in charge for the planning of it and I am quite nervous.
 Also the program up to this and this weekend has been almost to much to handle.

-But i am really looking forward to the concert tonight - it will be great.
+But I am really looking forward to the concert tonight - it will be great.
 KarlMagnus Fredriksson is our guest soloist and that will surely be great.
 Vasa Gospel is in kick-... form.
 And the band also sounds great.
 To top the whole thing